Why reputation management is a must for service-based businesses

 For multi-location brands, you may even find trends at specific locations that are impacting their reviews.
 Using a tool like Chatmeter’s Pulse, can help you identify the trending topics that lead to negative sentiment in reviews at each location.
 By making location-based adjustments you can help keep each location on par with brand standards.

 If you’re a service-based business, reputation management is a must.
 When each star rating can impact your revenue by up to 9%, not actively managing your reviews and reputation is a risk most brands aren’t willing to take.
-Which is why Chatmeter is dedicated to helping multi-location service brands monitor and protect their reputation.
+This is why Chatmeter is dedicated to helping multi-location service brands monitor and protect their reputation.
 Looking to see where your reputation stands?
 Try our free instant brand audit tool by clicking here.